A Practical Solution

 Supervised Teaching Practice: to complete the education track of this program, students are required to complete and document a total of 320 clinical teaching hours (160 hours in each of two semesters) in a supervised situation.
 This can be associated with a formal institution of higher learning or can be other forms of community education/patient education.
 Each semester's log will include involvement in all aspects of instruction, including but not limited to: curriculum design, curriculum promotion, course preparation, instructional delivery (classroom, one-on-one, practicums, experimental training, etc.), evaluation analysis, academic/instructional counseling, strategic planning, and administrative responsibilities related to education.
 The log time should represent a mix of activities, including: meetings with the student's mentor, independent student activities (e.g., the study of instructional content, development of instructional strategies, and preparation of materials), actual teaching, and analysis of learning outcomes (for learners, teachers, courses, and programs).

 Education goals and objectives have been established for the following practice areas.
 The student should select the core area that best matches his/her clinical practice, and identify any further focus of concentration if desired.
 The applicant whose concentration is not listed below should contact the program.

-Core Areas and Concentrations
+Core Areas and Concentrations (Clinical Track ONLY)